Marcos-Fernando/EDTA-GUI/README.md

 Open the terminal and run the following commands:

 **Step 1.
-Download the EDTA Image:** Open your terminal and run the following command to download the EDTA Docker image:
+Download the EDTA-GUI Image:** Open your terminal and run the following command to download the EDTA-GUI Docker image:
 ```sh
 docker pull annotep/edtagui:v1
 ```